-What is the process for enrolling new staff?
+What is the process for enroling new staff?

 Practices who offer benefits to their staff are advised to inform the AOMBT by phone or email when a new staff person joins the practice.
-The AOMBT will then send the enrollment package to the new staff person by email.
-This email enrollment package includes the mandatory enrollment form, along with optional forms for staff who wish to supplement their Life, Critical Illness and/or Accidental Death & Dismemberment coverage and/or purchase coverage for their partner/spouse and/or dependants.
+The AOMBT will then send the enrolment package to the new staff person by email.
+This email enrolment package includes the mandatory enrolment form, along with optional forms for staff who wish to supplement their Life, Critical Illness and/or Accidental Death & Dismemberment coverage and/or purchase coverage for their partner/spouse and/or dependants.

-If your practice has never offered benefits to staff before and would like to begin doing so, all eligible staff members will be considered new enrollments, and will have 30 days from the effective date of coverage to submit their enrollment forms.
+If your practice has never offered benefits to staff before and would like to begin doing so, all eligible staff members will be considered new enrolments, and will have 30 days from the effective date of coverage to submit their enrolment forms.
 Contact the AOMBT to initiate this process.

-What are the consequences if the enrollment forms are late?
+What are the consequences if the enrolment forms are late?